gsinclair/whitestone/README.txt

-Attest is a unit-testing library, a derivative work of Suraj N. Karaputi's "dfect" (http://snk.tuxfamily.org/lib/dfect), v2.1 (called "detest" as of v3.0).
+Whitestone is a unit-testing library, a derivative work of Suraj N. Karaputi's "dfect" (http://snk.tuxfamily.org/lib/dfect), v2.1 (called "detest" as of v3.0).

 Key features: